fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 ```
 docker-compose run --rm web poetry run pytest -s
 ```

+If you are using VSCode, I have added the settings to run tests from the application.
+Just look for the "bottle" icon and click on it.
+You will see that in the first run it will detect the tests and add a testing tree.

+At this point you can run all the tests by cllicking the run tests doble triangle, or debug using the triangle with the gear.
+Debugging will respect any breakpoint you add, so the test will stop at that point, and you can further introspect the stack.

 And with that we have a working database powered Quart application with testing.
 We can use this as a boilerplate for any project that uses Quart and Postgres.